sedostheatre/sedos.co.uk/input/about/how-we-operate.md

   - aboutus/howweoperate.htm
 ---
 ^^^ ![12 members of the 2022/23 Sedos Trustees and Management Committee.standing in a line in front of a wall of bookcases.
 They are all smiling. ](/assets/2022sedostrusteesandcommittee-crop.jpg)
-^^^ Member sof the 2022/23 Sedos Trustees and Management Committee. [left to right:] Henry Whittaker, Adam Coppard, Stephen Beeny, Adrian Hau, Jack Brown, Tim Garrad, Paul Caira, Jessie Davidson, Daniel Saunders, Tess Robinson, Matt Gould, Mark Sidall
+^^^ Members of the 2022/23 Sedos Trustees and Management Committee. [left to right:] Henry Whittaker, Adam Coppard, Stephen Beeny, Adrian Hau, Jack Brown, Tim Garrad, Paul Caira, Jessie Davidson, Daniel Saunders, Tess Robinson, Matt Gould, Mark Sidall

 Sedos is a Charitable Incorporated Organisation.